 What's more, putting sunscreen on a fresh tattoo could potentially cause an allergic reaction or irritation, says Dr. Finney. "[Tattoos] are open wounds and should not be exposed to anything topical other than the ointments suggested by your artist," Mike Rubendall, tattoo artist and founder of Kings Avenue Tattoo, adds.
 Bottom line: The only products that should touch your tattoo will be on the list of aftercare instructions provided by your tattoo artist — and are unlikely to include sunscreen.

 Luckily, keeping covered in the sun isn't as difficult as you might expect.
 Rash guards and long-sleeve swimsuits are perfect ways to hide your skin from the sun and prevent uncomfortable chafing.
 While sitting underneath an umbrella is always an option, opting for a new bathing suit sounds a whole lot better — and it's on-trend for the summer season, too.
 As for tats on the legs, hips, and feet, board shorts and swim shoes are your new best friends.

 It's only after your tattoo is healed (about four weeks later, after the peeling stage is over) is it time to put on the sunscreen.
 "The sun can and will accelerate the aging process immensely causing your tattoos to fade and lose clarity," says Rubendall.
 "Sunscreen is an easy and effective way to prevent this from happening."
 The only question left: What's the right sunscreen for your tattoo?

-Ahead, seven tattoo-friendly sunscreens you'll need this summer.
+Ahead, nine tattoo-friendly sunscreens you'll need this summer.